 11. Use first-person for gunfights The gunplay in Red Dead Redemption 2 is excellent, though it does take some getting used to thanks to how your attackers respond to you pinning them down and they also don’t seem to like to stand still for too long.
 Going into first-person seems to make aiming a lot easier, especially if you’re starting out and have weapons with less than ideal accuracy stats.

 12. Lock-on, aim up Rockstar are notorious for making headshots as common as the cold and it’s the same thing with Red Dead Redemption 2.
 As soon as you lock on to an enemy, gently flick the right stick upwards, line up their head, take the shot, and get an easy kill.
-You can take out plenty of people with this method, though as your enemies are a bit smarter than most, you have to take your chances when you get them.
+You can take out plenty of people with this method when using a controller either on PC or console, though as your enemies are a bit smarter than most, you have to take your chances when you get them.

 13. Wash, you stinky bandit As is alluded to by someone in the main story, Arthur and his pals could do with a day at the spa.
 Whenever you make your way into a town, consider visiting an inn or saloon and pay for a bath.
 This will not only help Arthur’s stats, but will also make it easier for him to hunt as his scent won’t be so obvious.
 You can also buy something to that effect from a shopkeeper if watching a gruff guy gently wash his leg isn’t for you.